ocorreiododiogo/pw-admin-custom-pages/README.md

 ### To add custom script and style files to the page:

-1. Add the "ACP_scripts_and_styles" to the page template (the one created on point 1. of the previous instructions)
+1. Add the "ACP_scripts_and_styles" to the page template (the field that was created automaticaly on instalation)
 2. Add the .js and .css URLs in this field textarea, one in each line. can be absolute or relative (relative is assumed from the site root on eg: site/templates/styles/my.css)

 --